More than 100 Delhi school teachers felicitated by state govt | Education

 Delhi Education Minister Manish Sisodia felicitated 118 teachers in the national capital with 'The State Teachers' award on the occasion of Teachers' Day on Monday.

 The programme was organised at the Thyagraj stadium complex which was all decked up with flowers and colourful ribbons to mark the occasion.
-One of the awardees, Meeru Vij, who has been a lecturer for thirty-three years at the government girls senior secondary school in Vasundhara Enclave, said that interventions of the Education department and the initiatives that are being taken currently are ''praiseworthy''.
+One of the awardees, Neeru Vijh, who has been a lecturer for thirty-three years at the government girls senior secondary school in Vasundhara Enclave, said that interventions of the Education department and the initiatives that are being taken currently are ''praiseworthy''.

 ''We have never seen such a rapid transition in the education sector in the national capital.
 Apart from just the textbooks, we also focus on the well being and mental health of the children at schools.
 The policies of Delhi government have been shaping up the young minds and helping them be a responsible citizen of the country,'' Vij said.